 13 Skin Allergy Myths Everyone Needs to Stop Believing

 Skin allergies aren't like regular allergies: They turn up unexpectedly and are caused by a lot of weird things.
-Here's what skin experts want you to know.
+Here's what skin experts want you to know

-Only a small number of things cause skin allergies
+Only a few things cause skin allergies

 Most rashes are a sign of skin allergies